chilcano/aws-cdk-examples/simple-ec2/README.md

 cdk deploy --profile es --require-approval never --outputs-file output.json
 ```

+This CDK project will generate the `output.json` file with the public IP and Hostname needed in the next step.

-### 4. Accessing the Instance
+### 4. Accessing the EC2 Instance

+I require above `output.json` and `~/.ssh/tmpkey` files.
+Then, make sure both files have been created successfully.
 ```sh
 ssh ubuntu@$(jq -r .SimpleEc2Stack.NODEIP output.json) -i ~/.ssh/tmpkey
 ```

-And check if user_data bash script was executed successfully.
+Now, check if `user_data_ubuntu_reqs.sh` bash script was executed successfully.
+Although, in this case, it only pre-installs Git, Docker and Java.
 ```sh
 tail -fn 9000 /var/log/cloud-init-output.log
 ```